yast/yast-storage-ng/README.md

       AutoYaST profile.

-* Code for the YaST installation workflow and support functions for other YaST modules, organized into the Y2Storage Ruby namespace.
+* Code for the YaST installation workflow and support functions for other YaST modules (such as the Partitioner, see below), organized into the Y2Storage Ruby namespace.
 That includes:
     * A thin wrapper on top of several of the classes provided by the [libstorage-ng](https://github.com/openSUSE/libstorage-ng) Ruby bindings, like Devicegraph, Disk, etc. Check the libstorage-ng documentation for